Snowfable/home-ed-resources/webcam.md

 ## Channel Islands Kelp Forest, California, USA
 Amber colored kelp forest, home to nearly one thousand marine species.
 [Link here.](https://explore.org/livecams/currently-live/channel-islands-national-park-anacapa-ocean)

+## Cherry Blossoms, Alnwick Garden
+The Cherry Orchard at The Alnwick Garden has the largest collection of ‘Taihaku’ in the world.
+Comprising of 329 trees, they all bloom together for up to two weeks around the end of April/beginning of May.
+[Link here.](https://www.alnwickgarden.com/the-garden/cherry-blossom/?fbclid=IwAR1eYNAqzQSmJ5TW1Sm8P--1I1BtVfF28x7A96UVSBv_M1FelLhGbEYeBOA)

 ## Hanover Bald Eagles, hanover, Pennsylvania
 The bald eagle is the only eagle unique to North America.
 Only 30 years ago, Pennsylvania had a mere three nests left in the entire state.
 [Spy here.](https://hdontap.com/index.php/video/stream/bald-eagle-live-cam?utm_source=earthcam.com%20&utm_medium=referral&utm_campaign=hdot%20hanovereagles&fbclid=IwAR3xyBfJwnudfvE9KLCI97kD_ZUe2ePwMw_VbTlvIO-qDJdSEIdoCtbjTco)